 Categories are assigned by view and terrace space.
 All suites - except the King - have panoramic vistas of the bustling traffic on the Bosphorus, as well as a handful of major landmarks.
 The King and Queen with Panoramic Terrace and the Penthouse suites have a glorious wraparound terrace, too; do note that the Queen suite is by far the smallest room, but we'd certainly be happy here for a long weekend.
-Each comfortable cocoon comes complete with individually controlled air con, WiFi, 200 channels on the flat-screen TV, a Nespresso machine, an iPod dock and Bose speakers.
+Each comfortable cocoon comes complete with individually controlled air con, WiFi, flat-screen TV, and a Nespresso machine.

 Enjoy breakfast in your room at no extra charge.
-Or grab the Turkish Daily (English language) newspaper on your doorknob and head for the buffet set in the lobby from 7-10am each day.
+Or head for the buffet set in the lobby from 7.30-11am each day.
 Choices range from Turkish standards (tomatoes and cucumbers, marinated olives, white cheeses, yoghurt with dried fruit) to more international fare including dry cereals, eggs, breads, pastries and fresh seasonal fruits.

-The well-equipped marble kitchen island in one corner of your suite houses a large sink, microwave and mini-bar/fridge.
+King and King Panoramic rooms have a well-equipped marble kitchen island, with a large sink, microwave and mini-bar/fridge.
+Some King Rooms also have an oven with stove top.
 With utensils - from a cutting board to an electric kettle - and serving ware, you can prepare snacks and small meals.
 The mini-bar (stocked with the standards) doubles as a refrigerator roomy enough for purchases at neighbourhood markets.